Urban waterfront development

 Approaches to management

-While the management approach for rural and provincial urban waterfront environments tends to focus on natural preservation and soft protection, a different approach has been applied to city centre waterfronts.
+While the management approach for rural and provincial urban waterfront environments tends to focus on natural values preservation and soft protection, a different approach has been applied to city centre waterfronts.
 Here the focus has been more on character preservation, sustainable development and hard protection.
 This has allowed for continued redevelopment, to maximise the use of finite waterfront resources within the urban area, and to provide for regionally and nationally significant activities.
 There are a number of different management approaches that can be adopted in addressing urban waterfront development, with some of the key ones outlined below.

 Integrated coastal management